 Optional Redemption.
-The County reserves the right to redeem outstanding Bonds maturing on or after December 1, 2026, in whole or in part, at any time on or after December 1, 2025, at the price of par plus accrued interest, if any, to the date fixed for redemption.
+The County reserves the right to redeem outstanding 2016A Bonds maturing on or after December 1, 2026, in whole or in part, at any time on or after December 1, 2025, at the price of par plus accrued interest, if any, to the date fixed for redemption.

 Selection of Bonds for Redemption.
-If fewer than all of the Bonds subject to optional redemption are called for redemption, the County will choose the maturities to be redeemed.
-If fewer than all of the Bonds maturing on the same date are called for redemption, the Bond Registrar will select for redemption such Bonds or portions thereof randomly, or in such other manner as the Bond Registrar determines, except that, for so long as the Bonds are registered in the name of DTC or its nominee, DTC will select for redemption such Bonds or portions thereof in accordance with the Letter of Representations.
-In no event will any Bond be outstanding in a principal amount that is not \$5,000 or any integral multiple thereof.
+If fewer than all of the 2016A Bonds subject to optional redemption are called for redemption, the County will choose the maturities to be redeemed.
+If fewer than all of the 2016A Bonds maturing on the same date are called for redemption, the Registrar will select for redemption such 2016A Bonds or portions thereof randomly, or in such other manner as the Registrar determines, except that, for so long as the 2016A Bonds are registered in the name of DTC or its nominee, DTC will select for redemption such 2016A Bonds or portions thereof in accordance with the DTC Letter of Representations.
+In no event will any 2016A Bond be outstanding in a principal amount that is not \$5,000 or any integral multiple thereof.

 Notice of Redemption.
-While Bonds are held by DTC in book-entry only form, any notice of redemption must be given at the time, to the entity, and in the manner required by DTC in accordance with the Letter of Representations, and the Bond Registrar is not required to give any other notice of redemption.
-If the Bonds cease to be in bookentry only form, unless waived by any Registered Owner of the Bonds to be redeemed, the County will cause notice of any intended redemption of Bonds to be given by the Bond Registrar not less than 20 nor more than 60 days prior to the date fixed for redemption by first-class mail, postage prepaid, to the Registered Owner of any Bond to be redeemed at the address appearing on the Bond Register at the time the Bond Registrar prepares the notice.
-The notice requirements of the Bond Ordinance will be deemed to have been fulfilled when notice has been mailed as so provided, whether or not it is actually received by the Owner of any Bond.
+While 2016A Bonds are held by DTC in book-entry only form, any notice of redemption must be given at the time, to the entity, and in the manner required by DTC in accordance with the DTC Letter of Representations, and the Registrar is not required to give any other notice of redemption.
+See "The Bonds-Book-Entry System" and Appendix E. If the 2016A Bonds cease to be in book-entry only form, unless waived by any registered owner of the 2016A Bonds to be redeemed, the County will cause notice of any intended redemption of 2016A Bonds to be given by the Registrar not less than 20 nor more than 60 days prior to the date fixed for redemption by first-class mail, postage prepaid, to the registered owner of any 2016A Bond to be redeemed at the address appearing on the registration books for the 2016A Bonds maintained by the Registrar at the time the Registrar prepares the notice.
+The notice requirements of the Bond Ordinance will be deemed to have been fulfilled when notice has been mailed as so provided, whether or not it is actually received by the owner of any 2016A Bond.

-Rescission of Redemption.
-In the case of an optional redemption, the notice may state that the County retains the right to rescind the redemption notice and the related optional redemption of Bonds by giving a notice of rescission to the affected Registered Owners at any time prior to the scheduled optional redemption date.
-Any notice of optional redemption that is so rescinded will be of no effect, and the Bonds for which the notice of optional redemption has been rescinded will remain outstanding.
+Conditional Redemption; Cancellation of Redemption.
+In the case of an optional redemption, the notice of redemption may state that the County retains the right to rescind the redemption notice and the redemption by giving a notice of rescission to the affected registered owners at any time prior to the scheduled optional redemption date.
+Any notice of optional redemption that is so rescinded will be of no effect, and the 2016A Bonds for which a notice of optional redemption has been rescinded will remain outstanding.

 Effect of Redemption.
-Interest on Bonds called for redemption will cease to accrue on the date fixed for redemption, except in the case of a rescinded optional redemption or unless the Bond or Bonds called are not redeemed when presented pursuant to the call.
+Interest on each 2016A Bond called for redemption will cease to accrue on the date fixed for redemption, except in the case of a rescinded optional redemption as described above, or unless the 2016A Bond or 2016A Bonds called are not redeemed when presented pursuant to the call.